 Responsibilities of the Controller’s Office

-The State Controller is the Chief Fiscal Officer of California, the eighth largest economy in the world.
+The State Controller is the Chief Fiscal Officer of California, the sixth largest economy in the world.
 She helps administer two of the largest public pension funds in the nation and serves on 78 state boards and commissions.
 These are charged with duties ranging from protecting our coastline to helping build hospitals.
 The Controller is the state’s independent fiscal watchdog, providing sound fiscal control over more than $100 billion in receipts and disbursements of public funds a year, offering fiscal guidance to local governments, and uncovering fraud and abuse of taxpayer dollars.

 The State Controller's Functions